kcrary/istari/docs/typechecking.md

    (We say a term is marked manual when it has the form `manual _` or `manualf _`.)

-4. If the goal matches a hypothesis, use it.
+4. If the goal is an instance of a hypothesis, use it.

 5. If `M` is a variable, attempt to unify its type with `A`, unless its type is a universe.
 (This is not quite a special case of 8, since `A` might be `intersect`, etc.)

 6. If `A` is known, use any applicable intro or formation rule.
+   Destruct any future hypotheses that come into scope.

    If `A` = `partial A'`, use any applicable intro rule for `A'` and check that `A' <: partial A'`.